rafaqz/citation.vim/README.md

 This plugin provides a *lot* of unite sources.

 citation/key
-- returns the citation key string like [@smith2004] to be used as a reference.
+- returns citation key string like [@smith2004] to be used as a reference.
-- customisable prefix and suffix to produce latex/pandoc etc. citation styles
+- change the customisable prefix and suffix to produce latex/pandoc etc. citation styles

 citation/file
 - Returns the file attached to a citation, great for opening pdfs from vim